 The names reflect the natural purpose and proclivities of each soul type:

-- Servers are naturally accommodating, caring, nurturing, hospitable, altruistic.
+- Servers are naturally accommodating, caring, nurturing, hospitable, charitable.

-- Artisans are naturally creative, inventive, imaginative, sensitive, dexterous.
+- Artisans are naturally creative, inventive, imaginative, playful, decorative.

 - Warriors are naturally forceful, loyal, protective, determined, steadfast.